AnaBondiguel/Project-Prioritization-Client-2/README.md

   The back end folder contains four main sub-directories where the modules reside:

-  - The controllers folder contains the code where Express interacts with the MongoDB Atlas database to store and retrieve data.
+  - The controller folders contain the code where Express interacts with the MongoDB Atlas database to store and retrieve data.
 Controllers are grouped by page and/or functionality.
 For example, user signup, signin and edit profile functions are grouped in the auth.controllers.js file in the controllers folder.

-  - The models folder contains the mongoose schema for each collection.
+  - The model folders contain the mongoose schema for each controller.

-  - The routes folder contains the routes used by Express routers.
-The routes are grouped by page and/or function, for example, all user routes (signin, edit, signup) are contained in the users.route.js routes file.
+  - The route folders contain the routes used by Express routers.
+The routes are grouped by page and/or function.
+For example, all user routes (signin, edit, signup) are contained in the users.route.js routes file.

-  - The test folder contains the jset tests files for each routre in the routes folder.
+  - The test folder contains the jest test file for each router in the route folder.

-  - The middleware folder contains the middlewares is for authorization, role judgement, and schema validation, for example, user.middleware.js is to help to grant the role of the user after isAuth middleware.
+  - The middleware folder contains the middlewares for authorization, role judgement, and schema validation.
+For example, user.middleware.js is to help to grant the role of the user after isAuth middleware.

 - Demonstrates DRY (Don’t Repeat Yourself) coding principles

-  We tried to reuse ticket form as much as possible, for example, users can used the ticket form for both creating and editing before submission.
-The all the ticket submitted listing table is used both Listing.jsx and SearchResult.jsx.
+  We tried to reuse the ticket form as much as possible.
+For example, users can use the ticket form for both creating and editing before submission.
+All the ticket submitted listing table is used by both Listing.jsx and SearchResult.jsx.
 The navigation bar component is contained in the main App.js file in the front-end so that it only needs to be called on once, without having to be included in the render function of each page.

 - Uses appropriate libraries